cabalamat/frambozenapp/doc/bozen_css.md

 **Bozen CSS** is the CSS classes and identifiers included in HTML rendered by Bozen.

-The layout for these classes and identifiers is defined in `static/bozen.css`.
+The layout for these classes and identifiers is defined in `static/bozen.css` in the Flask app.

 ## CSS classes

-In the below "Old class name" refers to the equivalent class name in Monfab, Bozen's predecessor.
+In the below "Old class name" refers to the equivalent class name in [[Monfab]], Bozen's predecessor.

 ### Forms